oormicreations/ClipboardPlus/readme.md

 * Edit clips
 * Hides copied passwords automatically.

-* Built in Sticky Notes.
+* Built in Sticky Clips.
-* Send clips to Sticky Notes.
+* Send clips to Sticky Clips.
+* Set reminders from Sticky Clips.

 * Remembers window position.
 * Can be minimized to the tray.